-No. there will be no change for Veterans and their families.
+No. There will be no change for Veterans and their families.
 We anticipate a seamless transition, providing uninterrupted service that will ultimately lead to better and faster results.

-How will the company for the new contract be selected?
+How will a contractor be selected?

 Public Services and Procurement Canada (PSPC) will work with us to run the selection process.
 They will select a Fairness Monitor to oversee each step of the process for fairness and transparency.